HavyNine/Big-Data-with-PySpark/Big Data Fundamentals with PySpark/Big Data Fundamentals with PySpark.md

 ## Loading CSV into DataFrame - 13

 In the previous exercise, you have seen a method of creating DataFrame but generally, loading data from CSV file is the most common method of creating DataFrames.
 In this exercise, you'll create a PySpark DataFrame from a people.csv file that is already provided to you as a file_path and confirm the created object is a PySpark DataFrame.

+## Inspecting data in PySpark DataFrame - 14

+Inspecting data is very crucial before performing analysis such as plotting, modeling, training etc., In this simple exercise, you'll inspect the data in the people_df DataFrame that you have created in the previous exercise using basic DataFrame operators.